moonshinelabs-ai/skipper-tool/README.md

 "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222
 ```

-2. Keep Chrome running in the background while using skipper_tool.
+2. Keep the browser running in the background while using skipper_tool.
+You will need to provide a Gemini API key, as well as a Skipper API key if you intend to use the hosted version of OmniParser.
+If you instead want to run OmniParser locally, you can leave the Skipper API key blank.

 ### Setup Initial Configuration